Working on a small paint project around the house? Keep these 10 quick painting tips in mind!

 A strong oil primer is always needed to cover water and smoke stains.
 Some latex products are marketed for these purposes but are ineffective.

-We hope these tips help on your next project!
+We hope these tips help with your next project!